-ersions of the California building and fire codes ire-protection standards are used in construc-Very High Fire Hazard Severity zones and the o include higher fire-rated construction.
+8. Adopt and amend as needed updated versions of the California building and fire codes (including Fire Safe Regulations) and local housing code so that optimal fire-protection standards are used in new development and renovation projects.
+Projects in Very High Fire Hazard Severity zones and the Wildland Urban Interface are required to include higher fire-rated construction.